Food Processing Apparel

 K5 fabric and CutCuard™ options all meet varying levels of standards and test methods of cut, puncture and abrasion protection.

 ANSI 105 is the US standard used to evaluate the levels of cut protection in materials and fabrics, mainly gloves.
 There are three separate test methods used to determine protection levels for each mechanical hazard - cut, puncture and abrasion, with protection levels ranging from 1-9.
-ASTM F2992 is for cut, ASTM D3884 tests for abrasion protection level, and EN 388 is the European Standard used for the level of puncture protection.
+ASTM F2992 tests for cut protection, ASTM D3884 tests for abrasion protection, and EN 388 is the European Standard used for the level of puncture protection.

 Protective clothing in food manufacturing for workers against all three cut related hazards is important especially around machines and equipment that is used for large scale processing and operations of these tasks.
 ANSI 105 makes it easy for safety managers to select gloves and cut protective clothing by following it as a guideline.